mghrear/3D_Heteroscedastic_Convnet/README.md

 ## mymodels.py
 Contains all models, which includes:
-1. spConvnet_HSCDC_subM: A heteroscedastic convnet for probabilistic direction predictions (HCN)
+1. spConvnet_HSCDC_subM: A heteroscedastic convnet for probabilistic direction predictions (creates vMF-NN or Gauss-NN model, depending on loss function used)
-2. spConvnet_subM: A homoscedastic convnet for point estimate predictions (RCN)
+2. spConvnet_subM: A homoscedastic convnet for point estimate predictions (creates Det-NN model)
-3. NML: A non-ML algorithim originally developed for X-ray polarimetry
+3. NML: A non-ML algorithim originally developed for X-ray polarimetry (Non-ML model)
-4. NML2: A "cheat" method which uses information that is only available in simulation to estimate the best expected performance
+4. NML2: A method which uses information that is only available in simulation to estimate the best expected performance (Best-Expected model)

 ## explore_data.ipynb
 An exploratory notebook for reading, processing, saving, and loading the electron simulation data.
 Contains figures / examples throughout all stages of the preprocessing.